vuminhtuanhvtc/gesturesensor/README.md

 - `host`: Double-Take server address
 - `port`: Double-Take API port
 - `cameras`: List of cameras that should use face recognition (optional, defaults to all cameras)
+- `detect_all_results`: When true, process all images regardless of face recognition result

 #### Gesture
 - `handsize`: Minimum hand size in pixels for detection (default: 9000)
 - `confidence`: Confidence threshold for gesture classification (default: 0.75)
 - `topic`: MQTT topic prefix for publishing results (default: gestures)
-- `detect_all_results`: When false, only process hands when faces match; when true, process all detected people (default: false)
 - `allowed_persons`: List of person names to process (empty list means process all people)

 ## Running with Docker